+Plastic surgery revision is, unfortunately, an occasional outcome after certain procedures.
 After cosmetic surgery, things don’t always heal exactly as planned.
 Revision, touch up or redo operations are performed to improve outcome, results, and success.
 I believe in the phrase – “Revisions are good!”
 The procedures often lead to a much greater degree of satisfaction and success.
 The effort and the energy to do the revision is usually well worth it.
-In this educational writing (Part Two), I review expense, success, and satisfaction involved in cosmetic redo surgery.
+In this educational writing (Part Two), I review expense, success, and satisfaction involved in plastic surgery revisions.
 Part One covered why do it, what is involved, and healing and recovery.
 Patients interested in specifics to breast revision can read more here.

 Some patients will blame the doctor and feel that everything should be free.
 Some feel they paid once and anything else should be covered.
 I believe this stems from blaming the doctor if things don’t work out perfectly.
 The lesson to learn is that even a procedure that is done “perfectly,” might still not be the “perfect” result in the eye of the beholder or the patient.
 Remember, surgery is an art.
 Risks, problems, and adverse outcomes can and do happen.
 It is not typically the surgeon “messing up” that leads to a problem.
 Trying to blame the doctor or the doctor blaming the patient leads to a bad relationship that benefits no one.
 It is best to focus on what are the choices and what can be done to improve things.
 This usually includes discussion about expenses.